1 in 8

 Can Ozempic cause kidney damage?

-The FDA updated prescribing labels in 2025 to include a warning about acute kidney injury from dehydration.
+The current Ozempic prescribing label, revised May 2026, includes a warning about acute kidney injury from dehydration.
 An analysis of the FDA adverse event database found 2,670 cases of acute kidney injury associated with GLP-1 drugs, with a 45% hospitalization rate.
 The majority occurred in patients who experienced GI reactions leading to dehydration.

 The risk is elevated for people with pre-existing kidney disease.
 Case reports document patients whose kidney function declined rapidly after starting semaglutide due to dehydration from GI side effects.